david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 `cd ~/omz_demos_build/intel64/Release`

+**NOTE:** During this exercise you will be asked to move to multiple different directories, and occasionally to copy files (so that you don't have to specify full paths in commands).
+You are welcome to set up environment variables to make these tasks easier, but we leave that to you.

 **Exercise 1: Human Pose Estimation**

 This demo detects people and draws a stick figure inside them to show limb positions.
 This model has already been converted for use with OpenVINO.